Chiot marron curieux s'approchant de l'objectif, flou de proximité, sur un sol caillouteux avec de l'herbe en arrière-plan.

 Why does my dog roll on the floor (and sometimes on smelly things)?

-It's not uncommon to see a dog rolling on the ground during a walk, often in the grass, sometimes even on items with a very strong odor.
-While this behavior amuses some owners, it confuses others—especially when the smell brought home is difficult to bear.
-However, this canine behavior is completely natural.
-Here are the main reasons why a dog may roll on the ground.
+It's not uncommon to see a dog roll around on the ground during a walk, often in the grass, sometimes even on strong-smelling objects.
+While this behavior amuses some owners, it baffles others – especially when the smell brought home is unpleasant.
+Yet, this canine behavior is perfectly natural.
+Here are the main reasons why a dog might roll around on the ground.

 🐾 1.
 An instinct inherited from ancestors

-This behavior dates back to the days when dogs were hunters.
-Wild canids (like wolves) would roll in strong odors (carrion, feces, fermented plants, etc.) to camouflage their own body odor , a useful technique for not alerting their prey or avoiding predators.
-Our domestic dogs have retained this instinct, even though it's no longer really necessary for them.
+This behavior dates back to the time when dogs were hunters.
+Wild canids (like wolves) would roll in strong odors (carrion, excrement, fermenting vegetation, etc.) to mask their own body odor , a useful technique for avoiding alerting prey or predators.
+Our domestic dogs have retained this instinct, even if it's no longer strictly necessary for them.

 🐾 2.
 A means of olfactory communication

 Dogs perceive and analyze the world through smells.
-Rolling on a scented surface can be used to capture a scent on their fur , like an "olfactory message" to bring back to their fellow dogs.
+Rolling on a scented surface can serve to capture a scent on their fur , like an "olfactory message" to carry back to other dogs.
 It can also be a way to mark their territory or identify a particular area.

 🐾 3.
 A pleasant physical sensation

-Rolling on your back in the grass, sand, or a leaf litter can simply be enjoyable for your dog .
-It can give your dog a chance to scratch, stretch, or cool off, especially if they've just been running or it's hot.
-Sometimes it's a way to relax or play .
+Rolling on its back in the grass, sand, or on a bed of leaves can be simply enjoyable for a dog .
+It allows them to scratch, stretch, or cool off, especially if they've just been running or if it's hot.
+Sometimes it's a way for them to relax or play .

 What seems repulsive to us is sometimes very attractive to dogs .
-A strong, fermented, or animal smell (such as a dead animal, feces, or food debris) attracts their attention.
-Rolling on it allows them to absorb this scent.
+A strong, fermented, or animal odor (like a dead animal, excrement, or food scraps) attracts their attention.
+Rolling in it allows them to absorb the smell.
 It's an instinctive behavior, not necessarily hygienic, but common.

 🐾 When to worry?

-This behavior is generally harmless.
+This behavior is generally safe.
 However, certain situations warrant caution:

-- It shows signs of itching , discomfort or irritation
+• He shows signs of itching , discomfort, or irritation.

-- It systematically rolls over dangerous or contaminated elements
+• He systematically rolls on dangerous or contaminated materials.

 In these cases, a veterinary consultation is recommended.